authgear/authgear-server/docs/specs/user-model.md

 ## Authenticator

+There are 2 kinds of authenticators, namely primary and secondary.
+An authenticator is either primary or secondary, but not both.

-Authgear supports various types of authenticator.
-Authenticator can be primary, secondary or both.
+Authenticator can be marked as default.
+The primary authenticator created in user creation will be marked as default.

 Authenticators have priorities.
-The first authenticator is the default authenticator in the UI.
+A default authenticator has a higher priority.
+Authenticators are further ordered by the configuration.

 When performing authentication, all authenticators possessed by the user can be used, regardless of the configured authenticator types.